 What to say instead: Use open-ended questions to guide the teacher in reflecting on areas of strength and areas for growth.
 It is more powerful for the teacher to get to thinking “I want to try something new next time” on her own, rather than being told that what she is doing is not good enough.

-Why it can backfire: It’s not that “good job” is inherently wrong.
+Why it can backfire: It’s not that a “good job” is inherently wrong.
 It is when coaches don’t provide specific examples of what was good that this one backfires.
 At best, the teacher feels good but isn’t sure why.
 At worst, she has a misguided notion of good teaching practices.
-We see it all the time—coaches want to be “strengths-based” and so they pepper in “good jobs” and “nice works” all over the place until those phrases become meaningless.
+We see it all the time—coaches want to be “strengths-based,” and so they pepper in “good jobs” and “nice works” all over the place until those phrases become meaningless.

-What to say instead: Next time you are tempted to say “good job,” instead, try beginning your sentence with “I noticed that you [insert specific example here].”
-So, “Good job reading that story” becomes “I noticed that you asked a lot of prediction questions during If You Give a Mouse a Cookie.
+What to say instead: Next time you are tempted to say “good job,” instead, try beginning your sentence with, “I noticed that you [insert specific example here].”
+So, “Good job reading that story” becomes, “I noticed that you asked a lot of prediction questions during If You Give a Mouse a Cookie.
 The kids really had to think!”
 This paints a detailed picture in the teacher’s head about what went well and how it affected the children.